Skip to main content

 CSS are shortcuts for websites with multiple pages.
 They apply certain HTML design elements to every page to give the entire website a consistent look and feel.

-Anyone who speaks English can learn Python, used by 48% of developers.
-Its syntax is similar to English, making it an intuitive language for beginners.
+Anyone who speaks English can learn Python, used by 49% of developers.
+Its syntax is similar to English, making it an intuitive language for beginners who wish to learn programming in 2024 to enter the coding space.

 • On web servers, it runs Google searches and displays YouTube videos.